albertlauncher/documentation/src/_docs/extensions/python.md

 permalink: /docs/extensions/python/
 ---

 The Python extension makes the application extendable by embedding Python modules.
-Since the name of the native extension providing this functionality is "Python extension" and a Python modules in this context is called "Python extension" too, this article refers to the Python extensions by using the term *Python modules*.
+Since the name of the native extension providing this functionality is "Python extension" and a Python module in this context is called "Python extension" too, this article refers to the Python extensions by using the term *Python modules*.

 A Python module must have a specific interface to be applicable as extension.
 The interface uses classes which are defined in the builtin `albertv0` module.
 Check the relevant sections below.

 The extension interface and the built-in albert module are _not_ final.
 They are prototypes and intended to be improved on user feedback.